 What do companies do with data they collect?
 Former U.S. Secretary Michael Chertoff answered our questions, including why businesses are interested in your grocery shopping and fitness habits.

 Detroit native Dan Gilbert was forced to watch his hometown become a shell of its former self.
 But as his businesses saw success, he became a central figure in Detroit's revitalization.

 Episode 16: Anne Finucane

-The Bush Institute firmly believes that societies around the world are stronger when women have access to the tools and resources they need.
-Women build stronger communities and drive us toward a more peaceful world.
-Bank of America's Anne Finucane is a leader that is helping move the world toward that goal.
+Societies are stronger when women have access to the tools and financial resources they need.
+Bank of America's Anne Finucane is working to move the world toward that goal.